WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 * Class in frontend body with the slug of plugin
 * Support for your CPTs in At Glance widget/Activity widget in dashboard
 * Support for CMB in the options page
-* Support for email template with language detection
+* Support for email template/theme with language detection
 * Integrated DOM-Based Routing of [Roots Template](https://github.com/roots/roots/blob/master/assets/js/_main.js)
 * Transient examples with caching
 * Support for [Web Push](https://wordpress.org/plugins/web-push/)